okharch/findcmd/README.md

 # findcmd
-findcmd.pl - quick find bash command using fuzzy patterns
+findcmd.pl - quickly find bash command using fuzzy patterns

 If you remember you created/used command that sounds alike but do not remember exact spelling or whether it was alias/script/function/binary - this command is for you.

+Note: behaviour for collecting of aliases and functions from current shell has been changed.
+To use this script add alias findcmd to your ~/.bashrc: alias findcmd='typeset -f >~/.functions;alias >~/.aliases;findcmd.pl -functions_file ~/.functions -aliases_file=~/.aliases' This should work without flaws.

 It creates the list of all available commands at current login bash instance.